FAQ / Help

-1. Home in the Home App
+1. Home in the Home app

 First of all, you need the Home app.
 Add your home to it and configure all accessories according to the Apple help document there.

-2. Apple Home Hub and Permissions
+2. Apple home hub and permissions

-In order to create wake-up lights, the Home has to have an iPad, Apple TV or HomePod configured as the home hub and you need the permissions to create automations in the home.
+In order to create wake-up lights, the Home has to have an Apple TV or HomePod configured as the home hub and you need the permissions to create automations in the home.

-3. HomeKit lightbulb
+3. HomeKit Lightbulbs

 For every wake-up light, you need a HomeKit-enabled light bulb which can be dimmed.
 The light bulb needs to be added as an accessory to your home in the Home app.
 For red-to-blue gradients, the light bulb needs to support either color temperatures (cold-white to warm-white) or full colors.